-3.4.3 MID-TERM PERFORMANCE EVALUATION (18 TO 36 MONTHS)
+3.4.4 MID-TERM PERFORMANCE EVALUATION (18 TO 36 MONTHS)

-The mid-term objective of the field-scale demonstration project is to show immobilized DNAPLs in the former South Lagoon area.
+The mid-term objective of the project is to show reduced mobility of DNAPLs in the former South Lagoon area.
 The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through continued monitoring of DNAPL recovery in the same wells monitored during the immediate- and short-term monitoring.
-DNAPL monitoring and recovery will be performed on a monthly basis to ensure that DNAPLs remain immobilized.
+DNAPL monitoring and recovery will be performed on a monthly basis to ensure that DNAPLs continue to have reduced mobility.

 Water quality samples will be collected from select wells within the former South Lagoon as part of the mid-term evaluation.
 In the event that continued UIC sampling is required, groundwater samples will be collected from monitoring wells designated as ZOD wells as required by UIC compliance.
+This sampling is in addition to the routine monitoring of wells at the Site.

 Groundwater samples will be analyzed for ISGS constituents identified in the UIC variance for the ISGS reagent.
-ZOD wells will be analyzed for the standard suite of Site constituents specified in Table 2-3 in the CGMSAP (FTS and GeoTrans, 2010) for Floridan Aquifer wells.
+ZOD wells will be analyzed for the standard suite of Site constituents specified in Table 2-3 in the CGMSAP (FTS and GeoTrans, 2014) for Floridan Aquifer wells.
 In addition, all wells sampled under this program will be analyzed for the lithium tracer that was added to the ISGS reagent to evaluate potential dilution of groundwater sample resulting from displacement of groundwater during the reagent injections.

 To further improve the characterization of the effectiveness of distribution of the ISGS reagent, additional information in the form of post-injection coring may be performed.
 In the event that the DNAPL recovery rate is not significantly decreased, a rotasonic drill rig may be mobilized to the Site to conduct a limited set of confirmatory coring to map distributions of DNAPL, reacted ISGS reagent, and non-reacted ISGS reagent around the injection points.
-This additional information would be useful in developing better approaches for injection of reagents in the Upper Hawthorn and similar lithologies, and to develop a program for additional treatment of the former South Lagoon.
+This additional information would be useful in developing better approaches for injection of reagents in the UH and similar lithologies, and to develop a program for additional treatment of the former South Lagoon.